🌺

 Neighbour Island Rural Areas

 Rural Molokai, most of Lanai, and the less-developed stretches of the Big Island and Kauai operate with very limited dedicated vegan infrastructure.
 Small local stores stock basics but not specialist ranges.
-One-sentence rule: outside main town centres on any island, assume supermarket first and restaurant second.
+Outside main town centres on any island, assume supermarket first and restaurant second.
 The HappyCow map will show you exactly where the gaps are before you commit to a route.

 🏨